nelsonic/autocomplete/README.md

 - [x] Load all the words into LevelDB
 - [x] Search for a complete word in Level
 - [x] Search for a partial word
+- [ ] When a person clicks on a word in the UI we need to count that as a "vote" for the word, so we can get some stats.

 Example: search for the first four characters of the word awesome: